SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 >
 > 10.1.1 Growth rates of household expenditure or income per capita among the bottom 40 per cent of the population and the total population

-This target is interpreted to cover research about
+This target is interpreted to cover research about the income growth rates of the poorest population.

 ```py
 TS=